kpeeters/cadabra2/README.rst

 Linux (Fedora 24 and later)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fedora 24 is the first Fedora to have Python 3 by default; for older
+Fedora 24 is the first Fedora to have Python 3; you can build Cadabra
-Fedora versions see below.
-This platform receives less testing so
+using Python 2 but you are strongly encouraged to upgrade.
+The Fedora
-please get in touch if you run into any issues.
-You can use either g++
+platform receives less testing so please get in touch if you run into
-or the clang++ compiler.
+any issues.
+You can use either g++ or the clang++ compiler.

 Install the dependencies with::